YijiaGuo1224/PLS_CSI_Siamese/README.md

     (i) Run 'main_exp_test' to evaluate how the Siamese networks obtained from the above training stage perform on experimental test datasets.

-b) If you just want to test the Siamese networks instead of training your own ones
+b) If you simply want to test the Siamese networks instead of training your own ones

 1) Download the trained Siamese network